AnnaVM/From-Zero-to-Bar-Chart/README.md

 Insert this code just below the last block you copy/pasted.

-Here we use a helpful feature of the D3 API to parse data in a csv format.
+Here we use a helpful feature of the D3 API to parse csv data.
+D3 also has parsers for .tsv, .json and .dsv which as custom delimeted value.

-Once the data is read in we need to do a bit more processing.
-Csv files store all your data as strings.
-This can be a probably when you need to calculate the width of bars.
-Thankfully, this data set is small, so a simple loop over each frequency value can convert them from a string to a number.
+Once the data is read we need to do a bit more processing.
+Be defual csv files store all your data as strings.
+This can be a problem for calculations, like the width of our bars.
+Thankfully, the data set is small, so a simple loop over each value will convert them from a string to a number.

 With or frequency data converted to a number we can also sort our bars.
-Remember, the reason we sort our bars is to bring the most important information to our viewers attention as quickly as possible.
+The rows of our data wouldn't sort correctly if we hadn't converted the strings to numbers before sorting.

-You still won't see anything different aesthetically.
+> Remember, the reason we sort our bars is to bring the most important information to our viewers attention as quickly as possible.

 [(back to Work Flow)](#work-flow)